-D Harris (Chairman) and Lord Birdwood
+D Harris (Chairman) and Lord Birdwood (who served until his death on 11 July 2015)

 The Audit Committee is responsible for ensuring that the financial performance of the Group is properly measured and reported and for reviewing reports from the auditors relating to Group financial statements and the Group's internal control systems.
 The committee is also responsible for the development, implementation and monitoring of the Company's policy on external audit.
 The committee reserves oversight responsibility for monitoring the auditor's independence, objectivity and compliance with ethical and regulatory requirements.
 The committee also ensures that key partners within the external auditors are rotated from time to time, in accordance with UK rules.
-During the year, two meetings were held, which were attended by all members.
+During the year, two meetings were held.